As you stand on the Platform

 The narrowness made the St Laurent Draw easier to defend.
 Now compare it to the

 wide-open E-3 Gap.
+That valley was 600 yards wide.
 Pop a few tanks through the Colleville

 enough and they wouldn't stop till they reached Paris 150 miles